travis-sigler/Tennis-Refactoring-Kata/README.md

 ## Purpose and guidelines

 - We use this kata as a basis for discussion.
+- Only care about the C# version of the kata.
+We haven't prepared the TypeScript or JavaScript versions.
 - We'll talk about why you made the changes you did, how you did them, and just generally talk about other development principles using this code-base as our common ground.
 - We're only looking for refactorings here.
 The overall behaviour of the code should not change.
 However, you are permitted to change the public interface if you deem it necessary.
 - Fork this repo and make your changes there.
 We want to be able to see the resulting commits and code (ideally during your on-site interview).